thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 ### Clear

-As you have an internal `phrases` object that contains all your keys and phrases, `clear` is fairly simple: just empty the object:
+As you have an internal `phrases` object that contains all your keys and phrases, `clear` is fairly simple.
+Just empty the object:

 ```js
 Polyglot.prototype.clear = function() {